-Classmates.com: Your Classmates Are Looking for You
+Classmates.com: Your Classmates Are Looking For You

 Sites like Facebook and LinkedIn are hugely popular because they allow people to connect from all over the world.
-Classmates.com offered the same kind of “reach out and touch them” service but for a price.
+Classmates.com offered the same kind of “reach out and touch them” service, but for a price.

-The advertising told you that someone, a former classmate, was looking for you.
+The advertising said that someone, a former classmate, was looking for you.
 But to find out who that classmate was, you’d have to sign up for the gold membership.
 After signing up for gold and entering credit card details, it became quickly apparent that no one was looking for you at all.
 It was a complete fabrication used to sell monthly memberships.
 Classmates.com had to fork over almost $10 million in a settlement.

-Vitamin Water: Drink This, It’s Good for You
+VitaminWater: Drink This, It’s Good for You

-Vitamins, whether taken as supplements or a part of a food or drink, they are essential for life.
-By that logic, a drink like Vitamin Water must be great for you.
-It’s literally the combination of two of life’s vital ingredients—water, and vitamins.
-Add to that claims that it would “boost your immune system” and “help fight free radicals” and you really have one seriously healthy drink.
+Vitamins, whether taken as supplements or part of a food or drink, are essential for life.
+By that logic, a drink like VitaminWater must be great for you.
+It’s literally the combination of two of life’s vital ingredients—water and vitamins.
+Add to that claims it would “boost your immune system” and “help fight free radicals” and you really have one seriously healthy drink.
 But as it turns out, it’s just a fancy name.
 It’s another sweet drink, with a typical bottle containing 120 calories and 32 grams of sugar.

-Coca-Cola, the makers of Vitamin Water, found it a little odd that people thought Vitamin Water was healthy.
+The Coca-Cola Co., makers of VitaminWater, found it odd that people thought Vitamin Water was healthy.
 “No consumer could be reasonably misled into thinking that VitaminWater is a healthy beverage,” Coca-Cola’s lawyers stated.
 Soon after that, they settled a $9 million lawsuit.

-Wrigley’s Gum: Chewing This Gum Kills Germs
+Wrigley Eclipse: Chewing This Gum Kills Germs

 Bad breath is nothing to be proud of.
 Finding out that simply chewing a piece of gum would eliminate it was music to consumers’ ears back in 2009.
 But there was one small problem.
 The gum didn't kill germs at all.